kasrababazadeh/decayed-teeth-detection/README.md

 - VGG16 is utilized again for this classification.

-- Users can fine-tune the pretrained VGG16 model for this task.
+- Users can train the pretrained VGG16 model with frozen layers and then fine-tune it by unfreezing the trainable layers using the provided script.

 4. **Decayed and Non-Decayed Teeth Classification:**
 - Finally, teeth are classified as decayed or non-decayed.

 - ResNet50 architecture, pretrained on ImageNet, is employed for this classification.

-- Users can fine-tune the pretrained ResNet50 model using the provided script.
+- Users can train the pretrained ResNet50 model with frozen layers and then fine-tune it by unfreezing the trainable layers using the provided script.

 ### Not Useful Teeth